-- Adult subject (or legal representative) is willing to provide informed consent - Subject is being treated or was treated (treatment initiation within 30 days) with Obizur in routine clinical practice
+- Adult subject or legal authorised representative is willing to provide informed consent, unless informed consent is not required (e.g. subjects who are deceased), as local regulations allow. - Subject is being treated or was treated with Obizur in routine clinical practice